The science (and business) of not losing your mind

 But there is a huge difference between successful neuroscience companies and successful neuroscience, and many people have spent millions of dollars on cognitive cures that haven’t panned out.

 Fear is a great motivator.
 It’s also a brilliant sales tactic.
 Recently, some “brain” companies promised too much, based on too little science.
-“Brain training” company Lumosity, for example, paid $2 million to settle Federal Trade Commission charges that it had “preyed on consumer’s fears about age-related cognitive decline”.
-(An additional $50 million judgment against Lumosity parent Lumos Labs was suspended due to the company’s financial condition)
+“Brain training” company Lumosity, for example, paid $2 million to settle Federal Trade Commission charges that it had “preyed on consumer’s fears about age-related cognitive decline.”
+(An additional $50 million judgment against Lumosity parent Lumos Labs was suspended due to the company’s financial condition).

 Biotech and other healthcare firms have typically eschewed the Silicon Valley mantras “move fast and break things,” or “fake it ’til you make it.”
 (It’s that kind of grow first, ask questions later, mentality that leads to companies such as Theranos.)
 Real science takes time and focus (and double-blind trials).
 That’s why neuroscientists listen less to Mark Zuckerberg and more to Hippocrates, who counseled “First, do no harm.”